omnandre07/uidai-aadhaar-data-analysis/README.md

 - Actionable recommendations

 ## Author
 Om Nandre
 Diploma Computer Engineering Student

-##License Notice
+## License Notice
-This project is licensed
+This project is licensed.
 Commercial use, direct copying, or redistribution of this project without consent from the author is strictly prohibited.